bianchi-ed/discord.js-bot-model/README.md

 ## Pre-Requisites

-The first step to set up the Bot is to create a Discord bot app.
-In case you are not sure about how to do this, I recommend reading at least this step of official Discord.js Guide: [Building your first Discord app](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
+### Node & Libs
 This project uses Node.js in conjunction with discord.js and axios.
-It is possible to [Download Node.js from the official website](https://nodejs.org/en/download)
+It is possible to [Download Node.js from the official website](https://nodejs.org/en/download).
+Currently, boten anna is being developed using Node.js v18.16.0 and Discord.js v14

-After downloading and installing node.js be sure to run the following commands:
+After downloading and installing node.js be sure to install Discord.js and axios using the following commands:

 ```bash
 $ npm install discord.js